-Nothing seems to stand still in the world of UK pension legislation.
+It is important to keep up to date on the latest developments in QROPS legislation.
+Nothing seems to stand still in the world of UK pensions.
 The new flexible pension regime announced in the 2014 Budget has had a ‘knock-on’ effect on another area of the UK pension industry i.e. Qualifying Recognised Overseas Pension Schemes otherwise known as QROPS.

 There are an estimated 5.5 million British people living overseas.
 This equates to almost one in ten of the UK population.
 It is important therefore that any change in domestic legislation does not have a negative impact on the retirement planning of those living overseas.